evaera/roblox-lua-promise/lib/README.md

         Promises will only be cancelled if all of their consumers are also cancelled.
 This is to say that if you call `andThen` twice on the same promise, and you cancel only one of the child promises, it will not cancel the parent promise until the other child promise is also cancelled.

     - name: await
       desc: Yields the current thread until the given Promise completes.
-Returns `ok` as a bool, followed by the value that the promise returned.
+Returns true if the Promise resolved, followed by the values that the promise resolved or rejected with.
       returns:
-        - desc: Fate of the Promise. `true` if resolved, `false` if rejected, `nil` if cancelled.
+        - desc: "`true` if the Promise successfully resolved."
-          type: boolean | nil
+          type: boolean
         - desc: The values that the Promise resolved or rejected with.
           type: ...any?

+    - name: awaitStatus
+      desc: Yields the current thread until the given Promise completes.
+Returns the Promise's status, followed by the values that the promise resolved or rejected with.
+      returns:
+        - type: PromiseStatus
+          desc: The Promise's status.
+        - type: ...any?
+          desc: The values that the Promise resolved or rejected with.

     - name: getStatus
       desc: Returns the current Promise status.